oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

    to foster the provisioning and, more generally, the deployment of services.
 These modules focus on how the network operator intents to configures the network through protocols and devices to deliver a service.
-The intended configuration at the device level is derived from those network Yang models.
+The intended configuration at the device level is derived from network YANG data models.
    The customer service Yang models abstract the service for upper layers.
 The intended network service configuration is derived from the the service model.